 Although entrance into the tunnel is prohibited, visitors are encouraged to enjoy the view of the tunnel from the trail.
 In order to minimize disturbance to the bat colony and for the safety of our visitors, all guests must stay on the designated trail.
 Under no conditions are visitors allowed to approach the tunnel.

-The abandoned railroad tunnel that gives Old Tunnel its name is home to up to three million Brazilian free-tailed bats (T. b. mexicana) and 3,000 Cave myotis (Myotis velifer) bats from May through October.
+The abandoned railroad tunnel that gives Old Tunnel its name is home to up to 3 million Brazilian free-tailed bats (Tadarida brasilienses mexicana) and 3,000 cave myotis (Myotis velifer) bats from May through October.
 During those months, visitors come to watch the bats emerge from the tunnel each night.
 Bat-viewing opportunities are available seven nights a week, and nightly educational presentations are given Thursday through Sunday.
 Call (866) 978-2287 to get the latest emergence time information.

 Several educational exhibits with information on bats and railroad history are located along the half-mile trail, and from May through October bats can sometimes be seen flying within the tunnel.
 The nightly educational programs provide guests with a better understanding of the life history and ecology of bats.

 Bat trunks are available for teachers, individuals or organizations to borrow.
 Education materials include classroom curricula for all age classes, amazing videos, and a slide presentation.
 Demonstration materials consist of a taxidermic bat, a bat detector, posters, and many other neat hands-on items.
 For reference, Bat Conservation International's Bat House Builder's Handbook, 'Bats in Question', and 'Facts on the Fly' are part of the trunks.
 For a list of trunks available in Texas please visit Bat Trunk Resources.